Cimpress-MCP/Tiger-Problem/README.md

 ## How You Use It

 When a condition arises in implementing an HTTP API that requires the return of an error status code (typically between 400 and 599), construct a `Problem` object with the details of the error, and send it as the body of the response.
-Documenting that your application returns `application/problem+json` upon error conditions, add the Problem JSON formatter to the available formatters in the startup class of your ASP.NET Core application.
-This can be done by calling an extension method on values of `IMvcBuilder` (<i lang="la">i.e.</i>, on the result of calling `AddMvc`).
+ASP.NET Core will take care of returning `application/problem+json` when the client indicates that it is accepted.

 ### What about XML?